GlitchedPolygons/pwcrypt/README.md

 - The higher, the safer, the slower...

 `--memory-cost=65536`
-- This value is in KiB and sets the used Argon2 memory cost.
+- This value is in KiB and sets the Argon2 memory cost parameter.

 `--parallelism=2`
 - Sets the amount of parallel threads to be used by Argon2